 Primary Sites of Training

-The main hospital facility, completed in April 1982 and the Children’s Hospital, completed in July 1993, structurally integrate all inpatient medical beds.
-Serving as the primary teaching hospital for Yale School of Medicine, Yale New Haven Hospital is a 1,541-bed tertiary care facility and includes Yale Cancer Center, Yale New Haven Children's Hospital and Yale New Haven Psychiatric Hospital.
+Yale-New Haven Hospital (the Beeson Service) The main hospital facility, completed in April 1982 and the Children’s Hospital, completed in July 1993, structurally integrate all inpatient medical beds.
+Yale-New Haven Hospital is a 944-bed tertiary referral center which includes the 201-bed Yale Children’s hospital, and the 76-bed Yale-New Haven Psychiatric Hospital.